-- 7 undies – ensure you have a variety of undies to suit the clothing you have packed.
-I will take the same for Myla.
+- 5 undies – ensure you have a variety of undies to suit the clothing you have packed.

-- 1 x rain jacket – the rain jackets we wear include a removable jumper – so you can wear the rain jacket and jumper together or separately.
+- 1 x rain jacket – we have 3 in 1 rain jackets which include a removable jumper – so you can wear the rain jacket and jumper together or separately.
 I highly recommend you invest in one of these for your travels.
 I use one similar to the image below.
-Click on the imagine for more information.
+You can also get similar ones to this from Kathmandu – click here for more information.

-- Bug spray– you will need a high deet concentrate for travel in Vietnam to prevent malaria
+- Bug spray– you will need a high deet concentrate for travel in southeast Asia to prevent malaria.

 - Minimal make up – this is totally optional – I usually just take mascara – you don’t need foundation it will melt off anyway.

-- Hair ties and clips – no need for anything fancy in Vietnam just a few hair bands and bobby pins is all I will take for both Myla and I. No need to take hair straighteners and hair dryers to Vietnam.
+- Hair brush, hair ties and clips – no need for anything fancy in southeast Asia just a few hair bands and bobby pins is all I take.
+No need to take hair straighteners and hair dryers to southeast Asia, certainly not essential for your packing list for Vietnam.